HeroJakes/PoyoMed/README.md

 ## ⚙️ Google Technology Utilization
 We utilized a "Cause-and-Effect" approach to integrate Google's powerful ecosystem:

 - **Google Gemini 2.5 Flash**: We used Gemini's latest multimodal capabilities to analyze medicine labels in real-time.
-This **allowed our system to provide instant, contextual extraction** of complex medical data (dosage, expiry, risk), leading to a 70% reduction in manual entry errors and ensuring safer disposal.
+This **allowed our system to provide instant, contextual extraction** of complex medical data (dosage, expiry, risk).
+We also enforced **Strict JSON Output Mode** to ensure 100% deterministic data parsing, eliminating AI "chatter" and system crashes.
 - **Firebase Firestore**: We implemented Firestore for real-time data synchronization.
 This **enabled seamless state management** between the AI analysis and the user's dashboard, ensuring that safety alerts (like Low Stock or Expiring meds) are delivered immediately across all devices.
 - **Google Maps (Native Linking)**: We integrated location services to connect users with drop-off points.
 This **simplified the recycling path**, making it as easy for a user to recycle medicine as it is to find a nearby pharmacy, directly increasing the likelihood of responsible disposal.